Montauk New York: Summer Is The Best Time To Vacation In a Long Island Beach Town!

 3. Ditch Plains Beach, Montauk NY

 If you’re planning a surfing trip then make sure to head to Ditch Plains Beach–the locals call it “Ditch”.
-About half-way between town and the lighthouse off Ditch Plains Road, this is by far the hot spot for surfing.
+About halfway between town and the lighthouse off Ditch Plains Road, this is by far the hot spot for surfing.
 Surfers from around the world come here.
 Jimmy Buffet is here in the summer months.

-It’s a truly great beach for surfing, body boarding, wind surfing, and wake boarding.
+It’s a truly great beach for surfing, body boarding, windsurfing, and wakeboarding.
 You can even take surf lessons–if you need them.
 Don’t forget to try out the food trucks!
 There is no development on this beach so it truly feels like you’re spending the afternoon in nature.
-Even though you’re spending the day in this gorgeous natural inlet–there are bathrooms, outdoor showers and life guards!
+Even though you’re spending the day in this gorgeous natural inlet–there are bathrooms, outdoor showers, and lifeguards!

-The largest downside to Ditch is, because of its popularity, it can be tough to park.
+The largest downside to Ditch is, that because of its popularity, it can be tough to park.
 Try “dirt lot”.

 Note: The residential neighborhood in Ditch is one of the most popular amongst Montauk summer rentals by owner.
 It is truly a great community making it a truly awesome New York vacation destination!